hazbo/kubernetes-overview/README.md

 Kubernetes what it is we'd like to create, in this case it's a `Pod`, which is the value to `kind`.

-As you can see there is also a metadata section, where we can name this Pod, and provide it some key / value pairs under labels.
+As you can see there is also a metadata section, where we can name this pod, and provide it some key / value pairs under labels.
 Labels, as you'll come to see are pretty important, as we can select resources to be ran by using them, as opposed to just a name.

-And finally the `spec`, which is where we list our containers to be ran in this Pod.
+And finally the `spec`, which is where we list our containers to be ran in this pod.
 We're only going to be using the one.
 This will be pulled from the Docker registry that we pushed to earlier on.

 We then specify the ports, and if you remember from earlier our Go application runs on port 3000, so we'll use that here also.

-Let's now create this Pod:
+Let's now create this pod:

 ```
 $ kubectl create -f hello-pod.json